 Close to Campus

-Although not part of the school, several apartment complexes are close to campuses, allowing students to walk, ride bikes, or catch a city bus to class.
+Although not part of the school, several apartment complexes such as these apartments for rent in Pasadena are close to campuses, allowing students to walk, ride bikes, or catch a city bus to class.
 Being close to campus means that students can take part in campus life for activities but have the privacy of an apartment.
 They don’t have to follow the same rules as those living in a dormitory.

 Amenities like in-unit washers and dryers are what draw more students to apartments like the arch fort wayne.
 It reduces stress because it allows students to load their clothes before class and dry them later.